-On November 14, the SEC gave contingent approval for new proxy-based, semi-transparent active ETF structures from Natixis/New York Stock Exchange (NYSE), T.Rowe Price, Fidelity and Blue Tractor Group.
-While each of the products is unique, they all use “proxy baskets” to avoid the possibility that investors will use disclosed information about an ETF holdings to front run the strategy.
-The official SEC approval will come on or around December 10, barring any public objections, and these structures may provide a compelling option for active managers to enter the ETF market without revealing their “secret sauce.”
+On December 10, the SEC approved new proxy-based, semi-transparent active ETF structures from Natixis/New York Stock Exchange (NYSE), T.Rowe Price, Fidelity, and Blue Tractor Group.
+While each of the products is unique, they all use “proxy baskets” to avoid the possibility that investors will use disclosed information about an ETF’s holdings to front run the strategy.
+These structures may provide a compelling option for active managers to enter the ETF market without revealing their “secret sauce.”
 In this edition of Exchange Thoughts, we break down the different features of these active structures.

 Transparency in ETFs

 Generally, managers are required to disclose the holdings of their ETF, both the underlying securities it contains and their relative weightings in the fund, every morning prior to market open.
 For active managers, the concern around this level of transparency is that it may give away the proprietary strategy that the manager has developed, at the expense of the fund and shareholders.